 - Allow it to set for a little while, then blot the stain with a cloth.
 Turn the cloth to a fresh area as the tar is transferred to it.

 - When you have blotted off as much tar residue as possible, rub some laundry detergent or dish liquid directly into the stain, then wash the item as usual.
+Use the hottest water setting that is safe for the fabric.

 - Do not dry the clothing until you are sure the stain is removed.
 If placed in the dryer, the tar will melt and transfer to the walls of the dryer.
 This will then spread to other pieces of clothing, making a larger mess.